TuxVinyards/qqX/README.md

 ## Basically Better

-- Adds [fixes, tools and general improvements](https://tuxvinyards.github.io/qqX/docs/FreeBird) to the popular Quickemu system
+- Adds [fixes, tools and general improvements](https://tuxvinyards.github.io/qqX/docs/FreeBird) to both Quickemu and Quickget

 - More up-to-date and easier to mod than Gnome Boxes or VirtualBox